 As pointed out earlier, you can earn as much as interest at the rate of 4% in some savings account in Nigeria (terms and conditions also apply).

 The minimum balance required to maintain a savings account is usually low or zero.
-Most of the Nigerian banks you need N0 as a maintenance fee, but for a Current Account, you need N5,000 or more, from there monthly charges are deducted from your account.
+In most of the Nigerian banks you need N0 as a maintenance fee, but for a Current Account, you need N5,000 or more, from there monthly charges are deducted from your account.

 You need to ask yourself: How much am I making as profit per month to be paying N1,000 or more charges on current account?